 - Historical Knowledge and Understanding provides the contexts or focuses for historical inquiries and for developing historical understanding through the Historical Skills.
-In Year 2, the focus is on the key concepts such as continuity and change, cause and effect, significance, perspectives and empathy.
+In Year 3, the focus is on the key concepts such as sources, continuity and change, cause and effect, significance, perspectives and empathy.
+Across Years 3-6, content related to perspectives is included, and the notion that the past is a given and is unproblematic is challenged.

 - Historical Skills focus on processes.
 Historical skills are described in bands of schooling (over three years at Foundation to Year 2 and at two-year intervals in subsequent year levels).
-The sequencing and description of the Historical Skills strand in bands of schooling will assist in multi-age programming by providing a common focus for the teaching and learning of content in the Historical Knowledge and Understanding strand.
+The sequencing and description of the Historical Skills strand, in bands of schooling will assist in multi-age programming by providing a common focus for the teaching and learning of content in the Historical Knowledge and Understanding strand.
 Historical Skills are organised by the following sub-strands:

 - Chronology, terms and concepts

 - Historical questions and research

 - Analysis and use of sources

 - Perspectives and interpretations

 - Explanation and communication.

 Teaching and learning programs should integrate both strands.
-(See section 2.3 Planning in the History learning area.)
+(See section 2.3 Planning in the History learning area)